Palwisha-18/django-drf-template/README.md

 5. Access the Django application:

-You can access the Django application running on `localhost:8000` in your web browser.
+You can access the Django application running on `127.0.0.1:8000` in your web browser.

 6. Test the API endpoint:

-A sample API endpoint is available at `localhost:8000/api/`.
+A sample API endpoint is available at `127.0.0.1:8000/api/app1/home`.
 You can modify or extend it according to your project's requirements.

+## Using this template
+- Rename `django_project` folder according to the name of your django project and replace its usage in the project.
+- Rename `app1` to represent the application name in your django project.
+Similarly, replace its usage in the project.
+- You can add more apps under api directory.
+For each app added, add app name to `INSTALLED_APPS` in `config/settings/base.py` and add app urls to `api/urls.py`

 ## Configuration

 - **Django Settings**: The project-specific Django settings are located in the `config/settings/` directory.
 You can modify these files to adjust the project's configuration based on your needs.

 - **Database**: By default, this template uses PostgreSQL as the database backend.
-You can update the database settings in the `.env` file to match your requirements.
+You can update the database settings in the `docker-compose.yml` and `config/settings/base.py`

 - **Docker Configuration**: The Docker configuration files (`Dockerfile` and `docker-compose.yml`) are included in the root directory.
 If you need to make changes to the container setup or add additional services, you can modify these files accordingly.